 The Barbican Centre in The City of London is one of the largest performing arts centres in Europe.
 Final year student, Charlotte, explains why it’s a great place for creative students to visit.

 As an arts student, studying in London creates a huge range of opportunities for performing, attending events and finding new music in a variety of different venues, many of these offering discounted student prices.
 The Barbican Centre, one of the closest large venues to City University is no exception.
-Home to the London Symphony Orchestra, The Barbican Centre is a crucial venue for any Cultural and Creative Industries student.
-It is also the venue for City University London graduations, so it’s a good place to go and explore before the big day!
+Home to the London Symphony Orchestra, The Barbican Centre is a crucial venue for any arts student.
+It is also the venue for City, University of London graduations, so it’s a good place to go and explore before the big day!
 The Barbican Centre is located around Barbican Station (surprise, surprise) and is a mere 15 minute walk from City University.

 The Barbican Centre is ‘Europe's largest multi-arts and conference venue presenting a diverse range of art, music, theatre, dance, film and creative learning events’.
 It provides all of these mediums simultaneously, often with multiple events happening on the same evening.
 The Barbican Centre’s programme spans across genres, with classical and jazz music, along with arthouse and mainstream cinema.
 This makes it a great place to pick out events both for extra curricular activity and for conducting research.
 The Young Barbican scheme allows 14-25 year olds to purchase tickets from as little as five pounds, with a number of seats on each event designated for Young Barbican members.
 This makes the venue affordable on a student budget, so you can make the most of the art and culture London has to offer.